 Included with admission/Members free.
 Pre-registration required.

 June 10: Introduction to Theatre and Improvisation—Enjoy a fun day of play, theater style!
 Learn theater history and then delve into the basic rules of improv while play-acting an array of imaginative games using the BYE basics of improve: be Big with your actions, say Yes, and be Energetic.
+Register by June 5th.

 July 8: Costume Creations—Costumes play a leading role in theater.
 Learn the basics of costume design history and discover how costumes influence modern fashion.
 Teens will learn about color, pattern, shape, and contrast, and then design a costume based on a character description provided by the instructor.
+Register by July 3rd.

 August 12: Creative Commercials—Curious about what it takes to create a popular video commercial?
 Use your imagination to invent a unique product.
 Participants will work as a group to create a commercial that successfully brands and promotes their product.
+Register by August 7th.